Toyota’s RAV4 TRD Off-Road

 *Or could be mud…or sand

-“If Toyota calls it TRD Off-Road, then we’re obligated to drive it into the deepest puddles and thickest mud we can find.
+“If Toyota calls it TRD Off-Road in the RAV4 owners manual, then we’re obligated to drive it into the deepest puddles and thickest mud we can find.
 Jeep could build a Wrangler Pottery Barn Edition and we’d still treat it like this.” – Senior Editor Ezra Dyer, Car and Driver June 2020.

 In 50+ years of reading the enthusiast pubs, the one title that I will predictably read cover-to-cover is Car and Driver.
 And that doesn’t diminish the work of the other editorial staffs; it’s simply that Car and Driver’s conversational tone, injected with real wit, is the one that keeps me turning the pages when the only real alternative on any given night is MSNBC.
 And while Ezra Dyer has been with the mag only a few of those 50 years, he’s one of the brightest lights at the end of this very long tunnel.

 I was reminded of Ezra – and his recent look at Toyota’s RAV4 TRD Off-Road – as Toyota delivered to me that same model.
 Here in the ‘burbs of DC I’ll subject the RAV4 to some errand running and may, within our week with it, take a short trip or two.
 But despite the RAV4’s newly acquired off-road descriptor, I’ll probably not head to deep mud, or peg its performance to that of a Jeep Wrangler.
 But then, I don’t have to…‘cuz Ezra already has.
 And to its everlasting credit, the RAV4 TRD Off-Road, in Ezra’s ‘care’, did just fine.